sjmarshy/pinboard-tag-editor/README.md

 manage tags in a way conducive to how I work.
 I may also be able to build up some views on how I interact with tags, as well as custom views of the heirarchy of my tags and tagging system.

+## First Steps

+* [ ] quick and dirty interface for talking to any relevant pinboard api functions.